Zeny1303/TASK/README.md

 So even though Q2 offers a higher individual prize ($200), the higher probability of Q1 ($100 with 0.8 probability) gives a higher expected value when answered first.

 1. If we start with Q2(0.5 probability),there's a 50 % chance that game ends immediately , so we never get the easier amount of $100 from Q1.
-2. If we start with Q1 (0.8 probability),there's a high chance secure the smallerr prize first, and then we have still a chance to win a bigger prize.
+2. If we start with Q1 (0.8 probability),there's a high chance secure the smaller prize first, and then we have still a chance to win a bigger prize.